 When is the best time to book a repair?

 If you already have a chip, the answer is simple: within a few days, regardless of season.
-Every day Calgary weather gets at a fresh chip increases the risk of it running out of repair tolerances.

 Late March through April is the post-winter window.
 Anything that survived the Chinooks and freezes gets sealed before spring gravel season peaks and before summer heat compounds any remaining stress.